lukaemon/mission-sae/topk_sae/README.md

     - How does it make sense? e-vec would only scale, while general vec would go through many other transforms.
 - With `HookedRootModule` and `HookPoint`, I adopt general model inference code to support merch interp.
 Model codes are getting hyper specialized.
 A model could be trained in pure c.
 A version tailor to inference throughput or latency to first token.
 Yet another version for merch interp.
 It's the same set of underlying matrices.
 - The first pass is brutal but rewarding.
 Second pass for reproduction would be even more exciting.
 The third pass would be enlightening, as usual.
+- Can totally see why interp on LM could be a heaven for neuroscientist.
+The level of control and feasible experimentation is no comparison.
+If I were a neuroscientist, would definitely jump camp with no hesitation.
+- `run_with_cache` is access to activation of all hooks.
+Great for offline analysis.
+- `run_with_hooks` is taking action during runtime.
+The action, aka hook function, could be passive, simply observe the activation, do some analysis and go.
+It could also change the activation directly.
+- [tag] with runtime activations, static param weight as functional circuits, and tools like `t_lens` and more, merch interp is the process to study model by the loop of where to look, poke with what, why does it matter.
+- I'm not familiar with the tool yet but that's not important.
+What's important is to build the solid scientific reasoning framework to ground intervention and making conclusions.
+Don't know where to poke is ok, making wrong conclusion, believe it, use it to guide future experiment and learning would be lethal.
+- Eval section would be more important than architecture of training detail for me for a while.
+Learn to ask good question, and make logically sound conclusion first.
+Tools would catch up later automatically.
+- Now I know what I miss, oh boy. `activation patching`'s operation totally makes no sense to me, but the conclusion is so understandable.